Efficient mutual magic and magic capacity with matrix product states: Applications to many-body phenomena

-Next, we note that the transition in magic capacity $z_{\text{c},C_\text{M}}$ implies a transition in the number of samples $K$ needed to estimate $M_1$.
-In particular, the error scales as $\epsilon\sim \sqrt{C_M/K}$ as $C_M$ determines the variance of the estimator of $M_1$ (see Appendix~\ref{sec:algSE}).
+Finally, we note that the saturation transition in magic capacity $z_{\text{c},C_\text{M}}$ implies a transition in the number of samples $K$ needed to estimate $M_1$.
+In particular, the error scales as $\epsilon\sim \sqrt{C_\text{M}/K}$ as $C_\text{M}$ determines the variance of the estimator of $M_1$ (see Appendix~\ref{sec:algSE}).
 In particular, the variance determines the number of sampled Pauli strings needed to estimate $M_1$ within a given accuracy.
-Thus, we find that the von-Neumann SRE requires the most samples for $z\approx 1.7$ where $C_M$ shows a peak and scales as $C_M\propto N$, while $C_M$ is small and independent of $N$ for $z>z_{\text{c},C_\text{M}}$, rendering the estimation of the SRE substantially easier when states become typical.
+Thus, we find that the von-Neumann SRE requires the most samples for $z\approx 1.7$ where $C_\text{M}$ shows a peak and scales as $C_\text{M}\propto N$.
+In contrast, for $z>z_{\text{c},C_\text{M}}$, $C_\text{M}$ is small and independent of $N$, rendering the estimation of the SRE substantially easier when states become typical. }